SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 I discovered three useful commands for describing data in a csv file which is useful for obtaining a general overview of the content of a such file.
 Especially useful for large files when the extent of the content is not known.

-The .shape command describes the array, 150 datapoints distributed across five features; Sepal + Petal lengths and widths as wells as type of Iris.
+dThe .shape command describes the array, 150 datapoints distributed across five features; Sepal + Petal lengths and widths as wells as type of Iris.

 The .describe command performs a basic statistical analysis of mean, standard deviation, min/ max and distribution.